azizyano/NftMap/README.md

 #!
-mint function not working will fix the bug (ZilPay : wallet not find)
+mint function not working.I will fix the bug (ZilPay : wallet not find)